revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 ---
-title: A simple FBD analysis
+title: Estimating a Time-Calibrated Phylogeny of Fossil and Extant Taxa using Morphological Data
-subtitle: Joint inference of divergence times and phylogenetic relationships of fossil and extant taxa from morphological data
+subtitle: A simplified analysis under the fossilized birth-death model for joint inference of divergence times and phylogenetic relationships
-authors:  Joëlle Barido-Sottani, Joshua Justison, Walker Pett, April M. Wright, Rachel C. M. Warnock and Tracy A. Heath
+authors:  Joëlle Barido-Sottani, Joshua Justison, April M. Wright, Rachel C. M. Warnock, Walker Pett, and Tracy A. Heath
-level: 1
+level: 3
 order: 15
 prerequisites:
 - intro